Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Introduction

-The paper is organized as follows: Section~\ref{sec:predictive} briefly reviews the Bayesian predictive framework, provides a description of formal methods, and introduces measures for predictive evaluation in terms of property satisfaction.
-The Bayesian models which will be investigated in the predictive exercise, including a spatio-temporal model with clustering on the areal units, are presented in Section~\ref{sec:model}.
-The spatio-temporal properties which are to be verified are introduced in Section~\ref{sec:properties}.
+The paper is organized as follows: Section~\ref{sec:formalver} introduces the concept of formal verification for spatio-temporal data, together with new application-specific properties.
+Section~\ref{sec:bayes} explains how the Bayesian predictive framework allows for the incorporation of uncertainty.
+Section~\ref{sec:property_comparison} proposes measures for predictive evaluation in terms of property satisfaction.
 The empirical data and results are presented in Section~\ref{sec:results}.
-Section~\ref{sec:conclusion} concludes and outlines directions of future work.
+Section~\ref{sec:conclusion} concludes and outlines directions for future work.